Common Questions (and Answers) for a Professional Organizer

 4) Sales, Deals & Discounts: When you decide to spend money on organizing products, take advantage of sales and discounts.
 Typically August is a good time of year to find deals on storage solutions as many stores are promoting off-to-college sales.
 In terms of discounts, you can usually get at least 10% at Bed Bath & Beyond and Michael’s for signing up for their email programs.
 The Ikea as-is section and The Dollar Store can also be a great places to find a deal.

 5) Purge First: A common mistake that people make when organizing is to buy a ton of storage products that they think they will need before assessing the post-purge room contents.
-In order to avoid over-spending, complete your room purge first, then buy only the minimum number of products needed to make the space feel organized.
+In order to avoid over-spending, complete your room purge first, then buy only the minimum number of products needed to make the space feel organized, taking the decision to declutter your space first is a must.

 What are your favorite budget organizing tips?